 Following the ruling, abortion bans are brought in by Republicans in 16 US states, home to 26.5 million women.

-- Xi cements control -
+- Xi cements control, pivots on Covid -

 President Xi Jinping cements his control at the helm of China after winning a historic third term in November as leader the world's second-largest economy.